Payment of fees is required by the due date.

 - View the How to pay your fees using USC Online Payments guide (PDF 925KB) for instructions.

-USC has partnered with Flywire to offer an innovative and streamlined way to make a payment from your home country.
+USC has partnered with Flywire to offer an innovative, online and streamlined way to make a payment from your home country.

 Why use Flywire?